syncfusion-content/asp.netwebforms-docs/aspnet/Slider/Integration.md

 ## JS binding

-KnockOutJS is a JavaScript library that follows the MVVM pattern to build sophisticated user interface with a clean underlying data model.
+KnockoutJS is a JavaScript library that follows the MVVM pattern to build sophisticated user interface with a clean underlying data model.
 It supports to update the UI dynamically.
 Refer to the following link to know more about KnockOutJS.

 [http://knockoutjs.com/documentation/introduction.html](http://knockoutjs.com/documentation/introduction.html)

-Slider control includes support to use it with the KnockOutJS.
+Slider control includes support to use it with the KnockoutJS.
 The support is achieved by integration of the JS library ej.widget.ko.min.js file.
-Refer to the following link to know more about the KnockOutJS support.
+Refer to the following link to know more about the KnockoutJS support.

 <http://help.syncfusion.com/js/knockoutjs>